 If a remitter ceases activity as a remitter or will no longer be making North Dakota oil or gas royalty payments, the remitter must notify the Office of State Tax Commissioner to close the withholding account.
-This can be done through Taxpayer Access Point (TAP) at www.tax.nd.gov, by letter, sending an email to taxregistration@nd.gov, or on the final paper Form RWT-941.
+This can be done on the final Form RWT-941 or final Form RWT-1096 filed for the closing year, or through Taxpayer Access Point (TAP) at www.nd.gov/tax/tap, by letter, or sending an email to taxregistration@nd.gov.
 Note: Form RWT-1096, Royalty Withholding Annual Return and Transmittal, and Forms 1099-MISC and 1042-S must be filed for the year the account is closed.
 N.D.C.C. §§ 57-38-59.4(2) and 57-38-61

-PART 2: REPORTING AND PAYMENT OF TAX WITHHELD
+PART 2 - REPORTING AND PAYMENT OF TAX WITHHELD